rsghosh/rsghosh.github.io/_projects/01-trad-rack.md

 documentation to cover common questions, we concluded the closed beta and transitioned to a public beta.

+## Current Status

+As of March 2024, Trad Rack has reached Release 1 status and is available on GitHub.

-{% include elements/button.html link="https://github.com/Annex-Engineering/TradRack" text="GitHub Repository" block=true %}
+{% include elements/button-github.html link="https://github.com/Annex-Engineering/TradRack" block=true %}